niclabs/dns-tools/README.md

 ./hsm-tools verify -f ./example.com.signed
 ```

-## How to delete keys
+## How to delete PKCS11 keys

 The folowing command removes the created keys with an specific tag, using the  [DTC](https://github.com/niclabs/dtc) library

 ```
-./hsm-tools reset-keys -p ./dtc.so
+./hsm-tools reset-pkcs11-keys -p ./dtc.so
 ```

 ## Config File